Skip to main content

 • Duration of the call

-• A unique failure ID for reference
+• Unique failure ID for reference

 Workflow Action - Send A Message